The Tale of Clever Hasan and the Talking Horse: Quray‘

 In a tale collected from a teller in Hsarat with the Lebanese title Quray‘ ("The Bald One"), a widowed king remarries and his new wife brings her two sons with her.
 The king's own son goes to school with his step-brothers, and excels at it, unlike his lazy step-brothers.
 The prince's stepmother wants to get rid of her stepson, and consults with an old woman neighbour ways to kill him: first, she digs up a hole in the front porch and covers it with a carpet; next, she gives him a dish of poisoned food.
 However, the prince is warned of the dangers by his pet horse: to escape from the hole, he lets one of his step-brothers fall into the trap as part of their play; to avoid the poisoned dish, he exchanges his own plate for his step-brother's.
 Failing on both occasions and losing her two sons, she plans to kill the prince's horse.
 After returning from school, the prince goes to talk to his horse, and the animal tells him his stepmother is feigning illness and asked for the blood of a horse with white marks on its legs.
 Advised by the horse, the prince then asks his father to indulge on a simple request: to be able to ride the animal one last time.
-The prince seizes the opportunity and gallops away to another kingdom, where he finds work as the royal gardener's assistany, under the moniker of Quray'.
+The prince seizes the opportunity and gallops away to another kingdom, where he finds work as the royal gardener's assistant, under the moniker of Quray'.
 One day, while the monarch is away from the palace, Quray' burns one of the hairs from his horse's tail and summons it for a ride around the garden - an event witnessed by the princess.
 He uproots the trees to plant new ones, and dismisses his horse.
 The royal gardener appears at the garden to punish Quray', but the princess vouches for the latter.
 Some time later, the princess tells the king she wants to marry, and the king summons all of the tribe's eligible bachelors so that the princess will choose her suitor by throwing an apple at them.
-The princss, not seeing, Quray', withholds the golden apple, until the youth is brought to the assembled crowd.
+The princess, not seeing Quray', withholds the golden apple, until the youth is brought to the assembled crowd.
 The princess chooses Quray' and moves out with him to a shabby house.
 Later, the king falls ill, and only gazelle meat can cure him.
-Quray' is given a lame mount to quest for king's remedy, but summons his loyal horse and hunts some carcasses.
+Quray' is given a lame mount to quest for the king's remedy, but summons his loyal horse and hunts some carcasses.
 He is met en route to the palace by the king's soldiers, and agrees to sell them the carcasses, in exchange for them being branded on their flanks.
 Later, war breaks out, and Quray' rides into battle to combat the enemy army three times.
 On the third time, he is injured on his finger, which the king bandages, then he returns to his shabby hut, still in his princely garments.
 Some servants go to the hut to bring food for the princess, and report back to the king she is with another man, not the lowly Quray'.
-The king himself goes to investigate the matter and is shown Quray's bandaged finger.
+The king himself goes to investigate the matter at his daughter's house.
+Quray' shows the king the bandaged finger, and the king discovers the lowly husband was their saviour.
+Quray' takes his wife to the castle and they live in happiness.
+Meanwhile, the king sends for the cheating pair of sons-in-law, and the narration ends.